Tools & Resources▼

 Although many of the trustee's duties are established by state law, others are defined by the trust document.
 If you are the trust grantor, you can help determine some of these duties when you set up the trust.

 A living trust is a special type of trust.
-It's a legal entity that you create while you're alive to own property such as your house, a boat, or investments.
+It's a legal entity that you create while you're alive to own property such as your house, a boat, or mutual funds.
 Property that passes through a living trust is not subject to probate--it doesn't get treated like the property in your will.
 This means that the transfer of property through a living trust is not held up while the probate process is pending (sometimes up to two years or more).
 Instead, the trustee will transfer the assets to the beneficiaries according to your instructions.
 The transfer can be immediate, or if you want to delay the transfer, you can direct that the trustee hold the assets until some specific time, such as the marriage of the beneficiary or the attainment of a certain age.

 Living trusts are attractive because they are revocable.
 You maintain control--you can change the trust or even dissolve it for as long as you live.
 Living trusts are also private.
 Unlike a will, a living trust is not part of the public record.
 No one can review details of the trust documents unless you allow it.